More than 20 states report an uptick in new Covid-19 cases after US tops 200,000 deaths - Local News 8

 The devastating death toll comes ahead of what experts caution could be a complicated flu season.
 In the next three months, another 150,000 people could lose their lives from Covid-19, according to a projection by the University of Washington’s Institute for Health Metrics and Evaluation (IHME).

-At least 22 states now report a rise in new cases, most of which are in the country’s heartland and Midwest.
-That number is a remarkable difference since last Monday, when only nine states were reporting an upward trend in cases.
+At least 22 states now report a rise in new cases, most of them in the country’s heartland and Midwest.
+That number is a remarkable difference since last Monday, when only nine states reported an upward trend in cases.
 As of early Wednesday morning, seven states reported a decline of new cases, according to data from Johns Hopkins University.

+Even after all those deaths and 6.9 million confirmed cases, more than 90% of Americans remain susceptible to the virus, said Dr. Robert Redfield, director of the US Centers for Disease Control and Prevention.

+“CDC is in the process of a very large, sequential study across the entire United States, measuring serology,” Redfield said Wednesday to the Senate Health Committee.
+“The preliminary results on the first round show that a majority of our nation — more than 90% of the population — remains susceptible.”

 The virus, still running unabated in many US communities, is raising new alarm in states like Kentucky and Wisconsin, which has one of the highest Covid-19 positivity rates in the nation, higher than 16%.

 Wisconsin’s governor declared a new public health emergency this week following a surge of cases among young people and issued a new order for face coverings.
-The state is experiencing ‘unprecedented, near-exponential growth,’ of the pandemic, according to a statement from Gov. Tony Evers’s office.
+The state is experiencing “unprecedented, near-exponential growth,” of the pandemic, according to a statement from Gov. Tony Evers’ office.

 Kentucky also reported a spike in its Covid-19 positivity rate after several counties saw a surge in cases.

-“This virus is deadly, it’s real and it is harming, killing us,” Kentucky Gov. Andy Beshear said during a news conference Tuesday.
+“This virus is deadly, it’s real and it is harming, killing us,” Kentucky Gov. Andy Beshear said Tuesday during a news conference.
 “And on a day where we’ve lost 200,000 … it looks like cases are back on the rise.”

-Covid-19 is now the second-leading cause of death in the US, just after heart disease, according to the IHME.
+Covid-19 is now the third-leading cause of death in the US, according to the most recent available data from the Centers for Disease Control and Prevention.

 Still likely months away from an available vaccine, experts and public health officials maintain the best way to hold the virus down is universal mask wearing and social distancing.

-Note: CORRECTION: This story has been updated to correct Covid-19’s ranking among causes of death in the US, according to the latest available CDC data.
-It is currently third.